lakras/bio-helper-scripts/README.md

    _Usage: `perl download_files.pl [file with list of files to download] [optional output directory]`_

+- [`combine_files_and_delete_duplicate_lines.pl`](/misc/combine_files_and_delete_duplicate_lines.pl): Combines input files.
+Prints each line only once (no duplicate lines).
+Prints lines in order in which they first appear in all the input files.

+   _Usage: `perl combine_files_and_delete_duplicate_lines.pl [input file] [another input file] [another input file] [etc.] > [output table path]`_

-- [`bulk_replace.pl`](/misc/bulk_replace.pl): Replaces all occurrences of values to mapped replacement values.
-Values to replace must be surrounded by whitespace or appear at the start or end of a line.
+- [`bulk_rename.pl`](/misc/bulk_rename.pl): Replaces all occurrences of values in file paths to mapped replacement values.
+Values to replace should not overlap or be substrings of each other.
+Files already at replacement paths will be overwritten.
+Paths of files to rename can be provided directly as arguments or as one file with a list of filepaths, one per line.

-   _Usage: `perl bulk_replace.pl [tab-separated file mapping current values (first column) to new values (second column)] [path of file in which to replace values] [path of second file in which to replace values] [etc.]`_
+   _Usage: `perl bulk_rename.pl [tab-separated file mapping current values (first column) to new values (second column)] [filepaths of at least two files to rename OR path of file containing filepaths of files to rename, one per line]`_

 - [`bulk_grep.pl`](/misc/bulk_grep.pl): Searches all input files for queries listed in query list file.